 Seoul is a vast capital – roughly half of South Korea’s 50 million-strong population lives within its metropolitan area alone.
 As such, there’s a lot of entertainment to be had – especially if you’re a whisky drinker.

 Soju is the Korean spirit of choice for the most part, but whisky is increasing in popularity.
 We asked editor Ahrim Won and her team at Time Out Seoul to give us their recommendations for whisky lovers on the hunt in the Land of the Morning Calm.
-There’s a map at the end to help you find your way.

 Where are the best places to have a whisky in Seoul?